mirandaprivate/evalyn_asiacrypt/README.md

 Scalable zkSNARKs for Matrix Computations: A Generic Framework for Verifiable Deep Learning

-An appropriate BibTeX entry can be added here when available.# evalyn_asiacrypt
+An appropriate BibTeX entry can be added here when available.